vinilage/mck-om/README.md

 ## Accessing OpsManager via browser

 If you check all the Kubernetes services, by running ``kubectl get svc -n mongodb-operator`` you will find out that there is a LoadBalancer ``ops-manager-svc-ext`` with EXTERNAL-IP ``<pending>``.
 This LoadBalancer would provide external access to OpsManager, and we would be able to access it via browser.
-Unfortunately Kind does not support the primitive LoadBalancer, so we will use port forward to do so.
+For simplicitly, we will use port forward to do so.
 OpsManager is available via ``ops-manager-db-svc`` service via port ``8080`` thus we will forward this.

 Run the following command, and leave it running: